26 Nov Five Signs You Need to Upgrade your Entrance Control System

 This is an obvious one.
 If your existing system has had a breach or failure, it’s likely there is a need to look at a system that better meets the demands and challenges of your building or facility.

 Consider how your security system is intended to be used, how it’s used in reality, and where any weaknesses lie.
+For example, do you have a Security Guard on duty at all times?
 Are breaches intentional or unintentional (e.g. someone holding a door open for someone else)?
 This will help identify the features you need in a new security system.

 As technology and software evolves, so too do user expectations.
 If your users find your access control system difficult to use, they will look for ways to get around it, compromising its effectiveness.